 For those deciding not to work on the Internal Audit class project or those not being selected in the interview process you will have the opportunity to work on an alternative project.
 The number of students selected for the audits will vary based on the number of audits each audit group will perform along with the backgrounds of the students in the class.
-We try to give most students the option of working on one of these actual audits, however due to the increase in size of the class this may not be possible.
-So if you don't have adequate time and can't make commitments for the actual audit please tell us now and select the alternative project as you are taking away a slot for students that will make the time and benefit from this project.
+We try to give most students the option of working on one of these actual audits, however due to the increase in size of the class this may not always be possible.
+So if you do not have adequate time and cannot make commitments for the actual audit please tell us now and select the alternative project as you are taking away a slot for students that will make the time and benefit from this project.
 The alternative project this semester involves each student selecting a business process to document, evaluate the risks, document the audit program, perform testing and determine typical areas for improvement.
+The alternative project is meant to closely simulate a real audit.
 Each student will have to develop a proposal of what they will select and come up with a plan to complete the project.
 Other proposals for the alternative project can be discussed and proposed to the instructor, but require pre-approval early in the semester.
+All documentation for the alternative project will be kept in TeamMate and reviewed by the Teaching Assistants and Instructor.